 The performance of this machine is A++, and it is very durable ensuring that it will last for many years.
 The Janome HD3000 is probably going to be the last sewing machine you’ll ever purchase unless you just have money and want to upgrade to a fancier machine.

 It produces high-quality stitches and beautifully finished projects.

 The 4432 is the only machine under $200 to make it onto my list of the best sewing machines for heavy duty materials.
 Despite its low price tag, it does an excellent job of sewing through leather and other heavy-duty materials.

 The combination of the heavy duty metal frame and powerful and high-speed motor makes it a capable machine for lightweight leather projects.

 The use of a box feed and feed pressure adjuster allows it to sew thick materials without skipping stitches.
 The machine comes with snap-on feet so you can easily add your own presser foot for better control.

 The machine has automatic threading feature which makes the task of threading the needles a breeze.
-It is easy to create buttonholes for your projects using the one-step buttonhole.
+Creating buttonholes for your projects is quick and easy with the one-step buttonhole.